AKELASCOUNCIL.COM

 Be sure to Pack:

-• Windbreaker or Jacket (Even in summer, nights get chilly)
+• Windbreaker or Jacket (Even in summer, nights can get chilly)

 • Sleeping Bag